lukeslater0961/so_long/README.md

 ## Overview

 Welcome to the So_Long project!
-So_Long is a simple 2D game implemented in C using the MinilibX graphics library.
+So_Long is a simple 2D game implemented in C using the MacrolibX graphics library.
 The goal of the game is to navigate through a map, collect items, and reach the exit while avoiding obstacles.
 It's a great project for learning and practicing graphics programming in C.

 ## Features